 The end of the year and the start of a new one can usher in many changes, amongst them – insurance policy changes.
 Patients living with a chronic condition or depending on medications to manage a condition can find this time stressful.

-Our Claims and Benefit Manager, Jamie Loch, highlights a few pointers for navigating any potential policy changes.
+Our Benefit Coordinators highlight a few pointers for navigating any potential policy changes.
 Keeping these tips in mind can help eliminate any surprises and make sure your medications are processed and shipped without any delay.

 1. When a policy starts January 1st or runs ‘calendar year’, that means your deductible resets and your copays may change until you’ve met your deductible or out-of-pocket responsibilities.

 2. Even if your medical insurance isn’t changing in the new year, your pharmacy processor may change.
 It is important to look at and note any changes on any new card you receive from your insurance company.
 It is a good idea to confirm any new card information with your pharmacy, specifically your RX BIN, RX GRP, and ID numbers.
 This will help eliminate a delay in medication delivery or extra phone calls.

 3. Medicare patients, remember: Part B has a yearly deductible that starts over every year on January 1st.
 If your medications are billed to Part B, like immunosuppressants and some oncology meds, this may affect your out-of-pocket responsibility at the beginning of the year at the time of your first refill in January.